 - Supportability.
 Is it possible to carry out maintenance, testing and tuning?

 4. Specify restrictions and schedule

-Having determined the workflow constraints and schedule you will be able to plan from the end date and more realistically assign the sprint duration for each feature.
+Having determined the workflow constraints and schedule, you can plan from the end date and more realistically assign the sprint duration for each feature.